Interview Guide for

 Customer Success Manager

-This comprehensive interview guide is designed to help you evaluate candidates for the Customer Success Manager role.
-It provides a structured approach to assessing key competencies, skills, and potential for success through a series of targeted interviews and exercises.
+This comprehensive interview guide is designed to help you effectively evaluate candidates for the Customer Success Manager role at your organization.
+It provides a structured approach to assessing candidates' skills, experience, and fit for the position through multiple interview stages, including a work sample exercise.

 How to Use This Guide